Looking for tips on how to extend the range and battery efficiency of your Tesla EV?

 A few fellow bloggers and YouTubers also recommend this and have seen great results by never charging above 80-85% and to 100% only for long journeys.

-When the battery is charged over 90%, you will notice the Regenerative braking is limited.
-This also reduces the amount of energy that can be infused back into the battery.
+When the battery is charged over 90%, the Regenerative braking is limited.
+This also reduces the energy that can be infused back into the battery.

 11. Charging routine